 A to Z Challenge Participant

-Next up will be “Keeping up with the services: Reserves, Army, Oh My!” so tune in, same military channel, same military time tomorrow.
+Next up will be “the Practicality of the army uniform” so tune in, same military channel, same military time tomorrow.